LEND CURRICULUM DESCRIPTION

 Values in Disabilities Book Discussion

 In order to work effectively with and on behalf of children and adults with disabilities and family members, leaders must develop skills for and commitment to being attuned to the viewpoint, rights and perspectives of people with disabilities and their families.
 This assignment is one of several LEND experiences designed to help trainees accomplish this goal.
 Over the summer, trainees, faculty, and others read one of a selected group of books by or about people with disabilities, guided by the “Values in Disabilities Book Assignment”.
 During a LEND session at the beginning of the year, they discuss their assigned books.
-To see our book collection and learn more about this leadership activity, click here.

 Values in Disabilities Book Collection